Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 Roasting With A Popcorn Machine

-To do this, you’ll need an old-time popcorn air popping machine which, frankly, isn’t exactly sitting on most store shelves waiting to be purchased.
-I happen to have one, and just like making popcorn, it was easy and straightforward to roast coffee beans.
+To do this, you’ll need an old-time popcorn air-popping machine which, frankly, isn’t exactly sitting on most store shelves waiting to be purchased.
+I happened to have one, and just like making popcorn, it was easy and straightforward to roast coffee beans.

 Cheap popcorn makers like this one here won’t give you a good result as the temperature just doesn’t go high enough.